60pportunities/documentacao/docs/recipe_60pportunities_certificacao_gha_resumo.md

 job1:
 #Job's key
 name: "My first job" #Job's name
-runs-on: ubuntu-latest # type of machine on which the job will be executed
+runs-on: self-hosted # type of machine on which the job will be executed
 steps:
 [...] # The different tasks to perform
 ```